JiaxinChen-Archive/TKDEA/README.md

 Finally, the performance of the algorithm is validated on a practical petroleum refining bilevel problem, which involves a multiobjective environmental regulation problem and a petroleum refining operational problem.

+## Code

+The relevant code is in the process of being organized.

 ## Contact

 If you meet any problems, please feel free to contact me.